A Validated Low-to-Intermediate Mass Planetary Interior Structure Model and New Mass-Radius Relations: Discussion

 The other modern model that includes Gibbs free energy minimization of the mantle using HeFESTo is ExoPlex \citep{UnterbornDesch2018,UnterbornHinkel2018,UnterbornPanero2019,SchulzeWang2021,UnterbornDesch2023}.
-ExoPlex assumes a fully liquid core and thus systematically underestimates planetary densities (overestimates planetary raii) for planets with solid cores, especially above the mass at which planetary cores may be entirely solid ($\gtrsim2.70M_\oplus$ in this model for Earth-like compositions).
+ExoPlex assumes a fully liquid core and thus systematically underestimates planetary densities (overestimates planetary radii) for planets with solid cores, especially above the mass at which planetary cores may be entirely solid ($\gtrsim2.70M_\oplus$ in this model for Earth-like compositions).
 ExoPLEX does not currently include ice X and thus is not appropriate for use on planets with very high water content, however this issue has already been identified and will be remedied in future ExoPLEX releases \citep{UnterbornDesch2023}.
 Unlike our model and BICEPS \citep{HaldemannDorn2024}, ExoPLEX does include Al and Ca in the planetary mantle and thus is the planetary interior structure model that currently models Earth-like mantles most accurately.
 This is reflected in ExoPLEX's 0.1\% (-0.22\% in an earlier version \citep{UnterbornDesch2018}) error on their model Earth radii, only slightly larger than that found by our model \citep{UnterbornDesch2023}.

 The model of \citet{DornKhan2015,DornVenturini2017} includes Gibbs free energy minimization of the mantle with Al and Ca as well.
-It also solves for an atmosphere in chemical equilibrium of H, He, C, and O \citep{DornKhan2015,DornVenturini2017}, giving it the most expansive non-core chemical inventory in the literature we have reviewed.
+It also solves for an atmosphere of H, He, C, and O in chemical equilibrium \citep{DornKhan2015,DornVenturini2017}, giving it the most expansive non-core chemical inventory in the literature we have reviewed.
 However, it does not include light elements in the core, melting, or the newer EOS released since its publication \citep{DornKhan2015,DornVenturini2017}.

 ExoPie does not include Gibbs free energy minimization in the mantle but does include the EOS for olivine, wadsleysite, ringwoodite, perovskite, and post-perovskite, as well as the ability to put Fe in the mantle \citep{ValenciaO'Connell2006,ValenciaSasselov2007,PlotnykovValencia2020,PlotnykovValencia2024}.
 ExoPie does include Ni in the core and uses Si instead of S as the dominant light element--which likely reflects reality, see section \ref{sec:earth} \citep{PlotnykovValencia2020}.
-ExoPie's model Earth radius has an error of ${\sim}$-0.44\% (from their Fig. 2).
+ExoPie's model Earth radius has an error of ${\sim}$-0.44\% (from their fig.~2).

 The model of \citet{AcunaDeleuil2021} (an extension of \citet{SotinGrasset2007,BruggerMousis2016,BruggerMousis2017} to include low-temperature ice phases) also does not include Gibbs free energy minimization, instead including olivine, enstatite, perovskite, and the ability to put Fe in the mantle.
 This is a slightly more limited inventory than the other mantle models, but the effect of the transition zone (in Earth, the mantle at depths between 420 and 650 km, see Fig.~\ref{fig:earth_structure}) is relatively minor.
 More significantly, the exclusion of post-perovskite leads to a systematic (if minor, post-perovskite is only ${\sim}$1.5\% denser than perovskite in mantle conditions) underestimation of planetary densities (and thus overestimation of their radii). \citet{AcunaDeleuil2021} do not include a H/He envelope but do include a coupled atmospheric model for which radiative transfer profiles are computed that includes CO$_\mathrm{2}$, a potential advance upon our model for planets with secondary atmospheres \citep{Marcq2012,MarcqSalvador2017}. \citet{BruggerMousis2017}'s model Earth has a radius error of $-0.8\%$.